-As part of the actions taken by the Commonwealth to mitigate the adverse effect of the pandemic on the economic activity, on April 9, 2020, Act 39-2020 became effective, which prevented the Authority from disconnecting residential customer's water services due to non-payment during the public emergency and for two months after it is ended.
+As part of the actions taken by the Commonwealth to mitigate the adverse effect on economic activity on April 9, 2020, Act 39-2020 became effective, which prohibited the Authority from disconnecting any residential customer's water service due to non-payment during the public emergency and for two months after it is ended.
 On February 7, 2022, the Puerto Rico Department of Justice issued an opinion concluding that, as of July 1, 2021, the conditions permitting service disconnections under Act 39-2020 had been met.
 As a result, during March, 2022, the Authority recommenced the implementation of disconnection process for overdue accounts that do not have a payment plan agreed to with the Authority.